temee0/Interactive-Excel-Sales-Dashboard/README.md

 By states, the overall growth was 14.3% over the same period.
 Newark, Seattle, and Columbus led the growth with impressive increase of 261.7%, 147.2%, and 132.8%, respectively.
 However San Diego and Detroit declined significantly by 86.5% and 67.4%, respectively.

 ### In the Corporate segment,
 there was an overall growth of 16.3% from 2016 to 2017 in the product subcategories. the subcategories that performed best was binders, appliances and accessories.
-The worse performing subcategories were ccopiers and tables which declined by 56.9% and 46.4%, respectively
+The worse performing subcategories were copiers and tables which declined by 56.9% and 46.4%, respectively

 By states, there was a 0.3% overall decline over the same period.
 Lafayette and Lakewood performed poorly, declining by 100% and 86.5%, respectively.